JPIAMRTRIUMPH/MicrobialGenomics/_episodes/60_Inspecting_Sequence_Graphs.md

 ---
-title: "Inspecting sequence graphs"
+title: " Self Study: Inspecting sequence graphs"
-teaching: 20
+teaching: 0
-exercises: 70
+exercises: 0
 questions:
 - "Can we find out which scaffolds or contigs are connected?"
 objectives: